eduardoltorres/minimaless/_pages/about.md

 I have been documenting my self-teaching journey since the beginning.

-Three months later, I have succeded in undergoing over 100 hours of web development training, creating over 50 course and side-projects using over 10 different web development technologies, and connecting with other web developers and entrepeneurs.
+Four months later, I have succeded in undergoing over 600 hours of web development training and practice, creating over 50 course and side-projects using over 10 different web development technologies, and connecting with other web developers and entrepeneurs.
 As I write this, I am continously growing.

 This is the story of how I took a leap of faith into the web development world.
 This is my story.